Cray-HPE/uan-product-stream/docs/operations/index.md

 1. Add the configuration to CFS using the JSON input file.

-   Note: The uan-config-@product_version@ is an input parameter that you get to set yourself.

     ```bash
     ncn-m001:~/ $ cray cfs configurations update uan-config-@product_version@ \
                       --file ./uan-config-@product_version@.json \